jvde-github/AIS-catcher/README.md

 make
 sudo make install
 ```
-Standard installation will include support for the Airspy devices, Hackrf and RTLSDR dongles but not SDRplay.
+Standard installation will include support for the Airspy devices, HackRF and RTLSDR dongles but not SDRplay.
 To build an executable with SDRplay API 3.x (only) support use:
 ```console
 make sdrplay-only
 sudo make install